 You can look for the ATOL logo on a travel website, and find out more about ATOL protection on the Civil Aviation Authority website.
 If you’ve booked a holiday that you understand is ATOL-protected, check that you receive an ATOL certificate.
 You should receive this as soon as you have booked and paid for your holiday.

-Alternatively, travel companies or tour operators may be a member of ABTA (Association of British Travel Agents), and you can go on the ABTA website to verify the company’s membership.
+Alternatively, travel companies or tour operators may be members of ABTA (Association of British Travel Agents), and you can go on the ABTA website to verify the company’s membership.
 Abta offers similar protection to Atol, but only covers holidays that involve rail, cruise, or self-drive, instead of package breaks where flights are included.

 Take your time to make sure the offer is genuine before you book: Look for reviews from different customers and find a company that has plenty of good reviews, rather than poor ones or no reviews at all.
 Review sites such as Trustpilot and Tripadvisor are good places to look.
 Essentially, don’t be rushed into making any decisions if you have any concerns at all, even if you’re told a holiday or flight offer is ‘time-limited’.